Linouth/RiceToolKit/notes.md

 * ~~configs container / handler~~
     * ~~load / export config in/outfiles and settings to yaml file~~

-- ~~Ability to create sets of infiles so you can switch between templates~~
+* ~~Ability to create sets of infiles so you can switch between templates~~

+* Refactor all code, it is a frecking mess rn...